kframework/ewasm-semantics/ewasm.md

 #### `getCaller`

 Load the caller address (20 bytes) into memory at the spcified location.
-Adresses are integer value numbers, and are stored little-endian in memory.
+Addresses are integer value numbers, and are stored little-endian in memory.

 ```k
     syntax HostCall ::= "eei.getCaller"